Boosted Top Tagging through Flavour-violating interactions at the LHC: Interpretation of Model Features using SHAP Analysis

+Having presented an overview of the analysis on the individual and joint contributions of the features towards the segregation of events into signal and background, we next take up the task of proper identification and misidentification of the events locally.

-A Shapley Decision Plot, for a particular event, traces out the trajectory of the cumulative Shapley Score of individual features appearing in sequence.
-It commences from the base value (or the expected value/average prediction value) of the model, and terminates at the predicted value for that particular event.
-If the final value is positive, the event is classified as the signal, else as background.
-Shapley scores of each feature are expressed relative to the expected value of the model.
-Sum of the Shapley values of individual features, for a particular event, along with the expected value of the model yields the predicted value for that event as the model output.
-Since the Decision Plot portrays a local trait, the order of importance of the set of features can be different from that observed in the summary plot, which describes the model globally.
+Below we display the decision making procedure for a pair of appropriately identified events (a signal event as a signal and a background as the background) by the model with the aid of the Shapley decision plot.
+Similar observations were also found for the misclassified events (a signal event wrongly classified as a background and vice versa).
+A Shapley decision plot for a particular event traces the trajectory of the cumulative Shapley score of individual features appearing in sequence.
+It commences from the base value (or the expected value/average prediction value) of the model and terminates at the predicted value for that particular event.
+If the final value is positive, the event is classified as a signal, otherwise as a background event.
+The trajectories presented in the figures are traced through the weighted Shapley scores of the individual features, thereby portraying the contribution of each of them in the classification of the concerned event.
+In Figure \ref{Fig:13sp}, a pair of correctly classified events, a signal as a signal and a background as a background event, are shown.
+We refrain from describing the effect of the individual features on the trajectory in detail, but it is noteworthy that the features chiefly responsible for proper identification of the signal (or background) event are those having positive (or negative) Shapley values globally.
+Note that since the Decision Plot portrays a local trait, the order of importance of the set of features can be different from that observed in the summary plot, which describes the model globally.